directus/directus/docs/getting-started/introduction.md

 - Direct database access and the full power of raw, complex SQL queries.
 - Significant performance improvements through optimizations and indexing.

-In contrast, other platforms typically use a predefined or proprietary “one-size-fits-all” data model to store content _(have you ever peeked behind the curtain of a WordPress installation?
+In contrast, other platforms typically use a predefined or proprietary _one-size-fits-all_ data model to store content _(have you ever peeked behind the curtain of a WordPress installation?
 Yikes!)_.
 That is not the case with Directus.
 Directus gives you direct access to your pure and unaltered data.
 That means you have the option to bypass the Directus middleware (API, SDK, App) and connect to your data with proper SQL queries.
 This effectively removes all bottlenecks,